EiichiroIto/microwitch2/doc/Settings.md

 The projectDir setting specifies the directory name to open/save projects.

 Possible option is a string of the directory.
-It can be included '{documents}' for system's documents directory.
+It can be included '{documents}' for system's documents directory and '{app}' for application's name.

 ## hideDebugMenu
 The hideDebugMenu setting disables Help-Inspect and Help-Settings menu items.